algorithmica-org/algorithmica/content/english/hpc/arithmetic/integer.md

 shr    rax, 29                    ; binary shift of the result
 ```

-This trick is called *Barrett reduction*, and it's called "reduction" because it is mostly used for modulo operations, which can be replaced with a single division, multiplication and substraction by the virtue of this formula:
+This trick is called *Barrett reduction*, and it's called "reduction" because it is mostly used for modulo operations, which can be replaced with a single division, multiplication and subtraction by the virtue of this formula:

 $$
 r = x - \lfloor x / y \rfloor \cdot y